 These have a current years queen and can build up to a viable colony to survive winter.
 Queens are bred for low swarming good behaviour and good honey gathering abilities.
 Queens are marked - usually in the correct colour! - and can be clipped if required.
 Usually available from late May to early July.
 Beginners may be better to wait for an overwintered colony the following spring if it gets too late in the season (after the end of June).

-We often have spare queens available from May.
+We often have spare queens available from the end of May.
 Queens will be at least 3 weeks old so we know that they lay a good brood pattern.
 They are supplied in queen cages with food and attendant bees.

 Please note that a queen with a few attendants is NOT capable of starting a colony.

 Starting off with a collected swarm is one way to start off beekeeping although they are variable in quality; if you get one from somewhere they can be a cheap way to start and to get experience.
 We are asked to collect swarms, however we NEVER sell them.
 Often they are re-queened and used in an apiary, or they are kept to see how they perform with the queen they came with.